dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 The syntax for an interface is extended to permit

+- member declarations that declare constants, operators, static constructors, and nested types;
-- a *body* for a method or indexer, property, or event accessor (that is, a "default" implementation)
+- a *body* for a method or indexer, property, or event accessor (that is, a "default" implementation);
-- static methods, properties, indexers, and events.
+- member declarations that declare static fields, methods, properties, indexers, and events;
+- member declarations using the explicit interface implementation syntax; and
-- Explicit access modifiers (the default access is `public`)
+- Explicit access modifiers (the default access is `public`).

 Members with bodies permit the interface to provide a "default" implementation for the method in classes and structs that do not provide an overriding implementation.